 (i) Licensees authorized to possess category 1 or category 2 quantities of radioactive material shall limit access to and unauthorized disclosure of their security plan, implementing procedures, and the list of individuals that have been approved for unescorted access.

-(ii) Efforts to limit access shall include the development, implementation, and maintenance of written policies and procedures for controlling access to, and for proper handling and protection against unauthorized disclosure of, the security plan, and implementing procedures.
+(ii) Efforts to limit access shall include the development, implementation, and maintenance of written policies and procedures for controlling access to, and for proper handling and protection against unauthorized disclosure of, the security plan, implementing procedures, and the list of individuals that have been approved for unescorted access.

-(iii) Before granting an individual access to the security plan, or implementing procedures, licensees shall:
+(iii) Before granting an individual access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access, licensees shall:

-(I) evaluate an individual's need to know the security plan or implementing procedures; and
+(I) evaluate an individual's need to know the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access; and

 (II) if the individual has not been authorized for unescorted access to category 1 or category 2 quantities of radioactive material, safeguards information, or safeguards information-modified handling, the licensee must complete a background investigation to determine the individual's trustworthiness and reliability.
 A trustworthiness and reliability determination shall be conducted by the reviewing official and shall include the background investigation elements contained in paragraph (4)(A)(ii) - (vii) of this subsection.